-Are you looking for the best dehumidifier that’s small, lightweight and doesn’t require much maintenance?
+Are you looking for the best dehumidifier unit that’s small, lightweight and doesn’t require much maintenance?

 How about a product that doesn’t use batteries or even needs to be plugged in order to work?
 If that sounds like what you’re looking for then this product could be the right choice.

-After 20-30 days of collecting 8 to 10 ounces of water vapor, all you have to do is recharge it so it can continue dehumidifying the space.
-And according to the manufacturer, it lasts up to 10 years.
+After 20-30 days of collecting 8 to 10 ounces of water vapor, one thing you have to do is recharge it so it can continue dehumidifying the space.
+And according to the manufacturer, it can last up to 10 years.

-For a portable dehumidifier that can cover 333 cubic feet or a 10′ x 10′ area, it’s tough to beat.
+For a portable dehumidifier unit that can handle a full 333 cubic feet or a 10′ x 10′ room size, this one is tough to beat.
 Although, I didn’t notice an energy star rating.